neondatabase/website/content/docs/introduction/billing.md

                             snapshot
        ```

-      b) or when when the branch snapshot falls out of the parent branch's point-in-time-restore window, in which case the branch snapshot data is no longer shared in common with the parent branch.
+      b) or when the branch snapshot falls out of the parent branch's point-in-time-restore window, in which case the branch snapshot data is no longer shared in common with the parent branch.

        ```text
         main   -------------------#######>